Behdad-kanaani/YOLOv8-Dataset-Designer/README.md

 ## 📖 Overview

-The **YOLOv8 Dataset Designer** is an **end-to-end dataset generation toolkit** built for computer vision practitioners, AI engineers, and researchers who want to quickly design **custom datasets for YOLOv8**.
+The **YOLOv8 Dataset Designer** is an **end-to-end dataset generation toolkit** designed for computer vision practitioners, AI engineers, and researchers who want to quickly create **custom datasets for YOLOv8**.

 It provides two complementary modes:

-- 🚀 **Command-line mode (CLI)** for automation and batch dataset creation.
+* 🚀 **Command-line mode (CLI)** for automation and batch dataset creation.
-- 🎨 **Graphical User Interface (GUI)** for intuitive, visual dataset design without touching code.
+* 🎨 **Graphical User Interface (GUI)** for intuitive, visual dataset design without the need to write any code.

-With this tool, you can go from **raw images → high-quality YOLOv8-ready datasets** in just a few steps.
+With this tool, you can transform **raw images → high-quality YOLOv8-ready datasets** in just a few simple steps.

 ---

 ## ✨ Features

-- 🔧 **Two Modes in One Project**: Run with GUI or CLI depending on your workflow.
+* 🔧 **Two Modes in One Project**: Switch between GUI and CLI depending on your workflow.
-- 🖼️ **Flexible Input Handling**: Accepts image paths directly or interactively through the UI.
+* 🖼️ **Flexible Input Handling**: Supports image paths directly or interactively through the UI.
-- 🎚️ **Customizable Parameters**: Configure geometry levels, color transformations, JPEG quality, validation ratio, and more.
+* 🎚️ **Customizable Parameters**: Adjust geometry levels, color transformations, JPEG quality, validation ratio, and more.
-- 📦 **Seamless Dataset Export**: Generates datasets that follow YOLOv8 conventions out-of-the-box.
+* 📦 **Seamless Dataset Export**: Automatically generates datasets that adhere to YOLOv8 conventions.
-- 🔒 **Reproducibility**: Use random seeds for deterministic dataset creation.
+* 🔒 **Reproducibility**: Use random seeds to create deterministic datasets.
-- 🛠️ **Modular Codebase**: Clean architecture with `AppRunner`, `DatasetGenerator`, and `Config` modules for maintainability.
+* 🛠️ **Modular Codebase**: Clean architecture with separate modules for `AppRunner`, `DatasetGenerator`, and `Config` to ensure maintainability.
-- 🧩 **Minimal External Dependencies**: Easy setup in a fresh Python environment.
+* 🧩 **Minimal External Dependencies**: Easy to set up in a fresh Python environment.

 ---